 | Harm Types | societal, reputational |

-OpenAI disbanded its Mission Alignment Team in February 2026 — its second dedicated safety team dissolved in two years.
-In a concurrent IRS filing related to corporate restructuring, the word 'safely' was removed from the organization's mission statement.
-The restructuring plan converts the for-profit arm into a public benefit corporation while the nonprofit retains control.
-Microsoft holds a reported $135 billion stake (27%), and SoftBank's $40 billion investment was reported as conditional on lifting profit caps.
-Co-founder Greg Brockman's diary, entered as evidence in the Elon Musk trial beginning March 30, included the statement 'cannot say we are committed to the nonprofit.'
+OpenAI disbanded its Mission Alignment Team in February 2026, following the 2024 dissolution of its Superalignment team.
+Concurrently, the word 'safely' was removed from OpenAI's mission statement in an IRS filing related to corporate restructuring.
+The restructuring converts the for-profit arm into a public benefit corporation.
+SoftBank's $40 billion investment was tied to completing the PBC transition.
+Co-founder Greg Brockman's diary, entered as evidence in the Elon Musk trial, included 'cannot say we are committed to the nonprofit.'

 Incident Summary